Antonio Morrison: 2017

-He started the Indianapolis Colts' season-opener at the Los Angeles Rams and recorded four combined tackles as the Colts were routed 46–9.
+He started the Colts' season-opener at the Los Angeles Rams and recorded four combined tackles as the Colts were routed 46–9.
 The following week, he was inactive due to a groin injury and missed the Colts' 16–13 loss to the Arizona Cardinals.
-On October 22, 2017, he recorded a season-high 14 combined tackles during a 27–0 loss to the Jacksonville Jaguars.
+On October 22, 2017, he recorded a season-high 14 combined tackles during a 27–0 loss to the Jaguars.
 In Week 15, Morrison made 12 combined tackles in the Colts' 25–13 loss to the Denver Broncos.
 He completed his second season with a total of 109 combined tackles (64 solo) and one pass deflection in 15 games and 15 starts.
 Head coach Chuck Pagano was fired after the Colts finished 4–12 and did not qualify for the playoffs.
 The Colts' linebacker corps was weakest part of their defense.
-Pro Football Focus gave Morrison an overall grade of 35.8 and it ranked 83rd among all linebackers in 2017.
+PFF gave Morrison an overall grade of 35.8 and it ranked 83rd among all linebackers in 2017.